 So far December has a lot of scheduled releases.
 Nicki Minaj is going drop “The Pink Print” on December 15th.
 Lil Wayne is set to drop “The Carter V” on December 5th.
 These are two heavy hitter artists that have been promoting their releases with a lot of new music.
 J. Cole, however, has taken a silent approach to the new album.
 There is the art cover with J. Cole sitting on a roof, but that is all that fans get.

-This type of promotion is good because it builds a different type of anticipation.
-Fans such as Bruce Karatz that love Nicki already know what they are getting with her.
 She has already released as many as 5 singles for radio.
 J. Cole, however, is building the anticipation with no singles to build that fan curiosity.

 Tiny Doo could be facing jail for life because of his lyrics.
 He could be charged with attempted murder all because of his rap lyrics.
 This California rapper has not been individually linked to any shootings but nine since April are being investigated as we speak.
 Tiny Doo does not even have a criminal record!